NEW!! Foundations of Chemistry 1 of 2$240

 GRADES: All quizzes, labs, and online assessments automatically receive a grade in the system.
 You have the option of having your student’s individual projects graded or not (all assignments receive instructor feedback).
 Report cards are issued at the end of the course- one for ungraded students and one for graded students.
 These mean nothing other than for your own records or reporting purposes.
 We do not maintain copies.

 Doing labs at home is OPTIONAL!
 However, I feel like chemistry is an extremely hands on science, and doing the experiments rather than just watching them adds an entirely new layer and deeper understanding to the material.
 I try to use household items for labs whenever I can, but that’s not always possible.
-And I do realize that some of these chemicals can get a little pricey.
+And I do realize that some of these chemicals and equipment can get a little pricey.
 You don’t have to do every lab or not do every lab!
 You can absolutely do some of them and skip others (ones that are more hazardous or require expensive equipment).
 Remember- any lab you don’t do yourself, I’ll be doing on video so you won’t miss anything.
-There are several sources for each item.
-Sources you can search include amazon.com, carolinabiological.com, nebraskascientific.com, homeschoolsciencetools.com, and more.
 I film every lab for the students so they can see the procedure and the result if they are unable to do the lab at home.
-Labs marked with this icon are potentially dangerous and must be done with adult supervision and proper safety gear.

 Our course begins with the first step for generating great user experiences: understanding what people do, think, say, and feel.
 In this module, you’ll learn how to keep an open mind while learning.